tomoleary/dino/INSTALL.md

 With conda

-* `conda create -n hippyflow -c uvilla -c conda-forge fenics==2019.1.0 tensorflow matplotlib scipy tensorflow=2.7.0`
+* `conda create -n dino -c uvilla -c conda-forge fenics==2019.1.0 tensorflow=2.7.0 matplotlib scipy`

 Assumes that the environmental variables `HIPPYLIB_PATH`, `HIPPYFLOW_PATH` and `DINO_PATH` have been set.